OpenMS/pyopenms-docs/docs/source/background.rst

 - Affinity chromatography
 - Size exclusion chromatography

-Special case of HPLC: Reversed-phase (RP) chromatography
+Special Case of HPLC: Reversed-Phase (RP) Chromatography
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 RP chromatography is the most commony type of HPLC with biological samples.
 In reversed-phase :term:`liquid chromatography`,